 Angkor Wat - Witness the silhouette of the largest religious monument as dawn breaks, a breathtaking sight worth the early rise.
 The classic view by the lotus pond or a unique vantage point offers stunning photo opportunities.
 Return to the hotel for breakfast afterward.

-Roluos Temples - Post-breakfast, the tour visits the late 9th-century Hindu temples Bakong, Lolei, and Preah Ko, collectively known as the Rolous group, located 15km west of Siem Reap.
-The guide will showcase the most attractive sites, including the pyramid-like Bakong.
+Roluos Temples - Post-breakfast, visit the late 9th-century Hindu temples Bakong, Lolei, and Preah Ko, collectively known as the Rolous group, located 15km west of Siem Reap.
+Explore the early Angkor capital with the guide highlighting key sites, including the pyramid-like Bakong.

 Kompong Phluk - Kompong Phluk is an authentic stilted village on Tonle Sap Lake’s edge, where Khmer, Vietnamese, and Cham people coexist with the lake’s changing water levels.
-Most households own both boats and motorbikes.
-The eerie Flooded Forest is a major attraction during the wet season.
+Most households own boats and motorbikes, as roads become waterways during the monsoon.
+The Flooded Forest, accessible by boat in the wet season, is a major attraction.

-Artisans Angkor - To lift spirits, a visit to the Artisans d’Angkor workshop is recommended, where skilled artists create beautiful lacquer, stone carvings, and silver plating.
+Artisans Angkor - To lift spirits, visit the Artisans d’Angkor workshop, where skilled artists create beautiful lacquer, stone carvings, and silver plating.
 This visit highlights Cambodia’s positive progress.
-If souvenirs aren’t found here, the Old Market offers additional options for memorable keepsakes.
+If souvenirs aren’t found here, the Old Market offers more options.
+Use bartering skills to secure memorable Siem Reap keepsakes.

 - Private Tour Guide